hashicorp/terraform/website/source/docs/providers/google/r/google_service_account.html.markdown

     Changing this updates the policy.

-    Deleting this removes the policy, but leaves the original policy intact.
-If there are overlapping `binding` entries between the original policy and the data source policy, they will be removed.
+    Deleting this removes the policy declared in Terraform.
+Any policy bindings associated with the project before Terraform was used are not deleted.

 ## Attributes Reference